enligencelab/enligencelab-backend/readme.md

 > **Critical Warning:**<br>
 > This guide is only for development environment.
 If you want to deploy this application into production, please turn
-> off the debug mode and set your own select key in `enligencelab_backend/settings.py`.
+> off the debug mode and set your own secret key in `enligencelab_backend/settings.py`.
 Find more
 > at [Django Documentation](https://docs.djangoproject.com/en/4.2/).

 ## Introduction